evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_SUV_450_4MATIC/_index.md

 ## Drivetrain

-Mercedes-EQ EQS 450+ has a rear-wheel drive system supported by one motor on the rear axle.
+Mercedes-EQ EQS SUV 450 4MATIC has an all-wheel drive system supported by two motors.
+One on each axle.

 The suspension is fully adaptive suspension both on the front and rear axle.
 Height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 82 mm and max 127 mm.

 ### Steering

-Dynamic steering is standard on Mercedes-EQ EQS 450+.
+Dynamic steering is standard on Mercedes-EQ EQS SUV 450 4MATIC.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is standard.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes